Deck Building Step 1: Simplify joist hanging

 Deck Building Step 7: Craft a beveled post cap

 Set the jig fence by clamping a scrap 2×10 (1-1/2 in. x 9-1/4 in. x 9-1/4 in.) to the outer support of the jig.
 Set your circular saw to a 15-degree angle.
 Run your saw through the jig.
 Adjust the fence so your saw blade just cuts through the top of the cap.
 Set the square 2×10 cap material in the jig and cut the bevel on all four sides.
-Sand the caps to remove any saw marks.
+Sand the caps to remove any saw marks for flawless deck trim.

-You can make perfect post caps just like this.
+You can make perfect post caps for your deck trim just like this.

-Build this jig to ensure accurate cutting for post caps.
+Build this jig to ensure accurate cutting for deck trim post caps.

 Required Tools for this Deck Building Project